 Discretionary Housing Payments (DHPs)

-DHPs are awarded if we think you need extra help with your housing costs.
-Any payment is awarded on top of any Housing Benefit that you already receive.
-In general housing costs means to rent.
+DHPs are intended to be a short term measure to provide extra help with your Housing costs.
+They are not guaranteed and depend upon a customers circumstances.
+Any payment is awarded on top of any Housing Benefit or Universal Credit Housing costs that you already receive.
+In general housing costs means rent.
 It can also include rent deposits and other lump-sum costs such as removal costs.

-You can apply for a DHP if you are already in receipt of Housing Benefit and you have a shortfall between the amount of rent you pay and the amount of Housing Benefit you receive.
+You can apply for a DHP if you are already in receipt of Housing Benefit or the Housing Element of Universal Credit, and you have a shortfall between the amount of rent you pay and the amount of Help you receive.

 There are certain scenarios in which we cannot award a DHP, these include: